 YouTube | 2.49 billion | 37 min (FR average) | 18-49 years |

-TikTok | 1.7 billion | 80 min (world) | 16-24 years (majority, but growing) |
+TikTok | 1.7 billion | 80 min (world) | 16-24 years old (majority, but expanding) |

 2 billion | 30 min. | 18-34 years | |